 Follow these simple measures to mitigate side effects for you and your baby.

-- Inform the doctor about any other health issues such as hypertension, bipolar disorder, heart disease, seizures, spinal cord or brain tumors or liver disease, before starting Wellbutrin.
+- Inform the doctor about any other health issues such as hypertension, bipolar disorderiXThe psychological condition that makes the person experience severe mood swings and behavioral changes. , heart disease, seizures, spinal cord or brain tumors or liver disease, before starting Wellbutrin.
 Also, tell him if you have taken a Monoamine oxidase inhibitors (MAOI) within the last two weeks, as Wellbutrin is not compatible with MAOIs.

-- The drug can reduce the quantity of milk in some nursing mothers.
+- Due to the pharmacokinetics of this drug, it may reduce the quantity of milk in some nursing mothers.
 If you notice such a thing, talk to your doctor immediately.
-He may recommend alternative drugs such as nortriptyline, paroxetine, sertraline.
+He may recommend alternative drugs such as nortriptyline, paroxetine, and sertraline.

 Note: Any drug should be continued or discontinued only with the doctor’s approval.